Committed to Moving the Needle on Gender Diversity

 Noted internationally as a top 10 HR influencer on social media for five years in a row, she was named by the Workforce magazine (USA) to the 'Game Changer' awards list.
 In 2019 she was recognised by the Asian Women and leadership Congress with the Asia's Women Leaders award.

 She is also a corporate storytelling & narrative coach helping leaders use the power of narrative for digital transformation, employer branding, culture change and sales.
 Her case studies on HR transformation are used internationally by Business Schools for teaching MBA students.
 She was a faculty at University of Richmond in the Master of HRM (for executives) in the area of Technology and HR, as well as taught in the PhD program at Virginia Commonwealth University.

 Dr. Tanvi is also on the board of the Asian region Training & Development organisation.
 She often serves as jury on prestigious HR awards such as the LinkedIn Conscious Business Leader awards and BritCham Diversity and Inclusion awards.Her insights on the Future of Work have been quoted and published in forums such as: Forbes.com, Wall Street Journal Mint, The Business Times & Economic Times.

 Dr. Tanvi earned her PhD from the Business School at the University of Pittsburgh in the area of Organizational Behaviour, Human Resources and Information Systems.

-At IWD 2020, Dr. Tanvi’s keynote will be: The Trouble with Women
+At Equity In Action, Dr. Tanvi’s will present the opening keynote: The Trouble with Women

 Uma Rudd Chia is an award-winning Creative Director who currently heads up the creative department at Weber Shandwick.
 Uma has held regional and global roles at leading advertising agencies in Hong Kong, Australia, and Singapore.